ImmucanWP7/immucan-scdb/README.md

 Add the cell type abbreviation as defined in cell_ontology.xlsx in the abbreviation column to the corresponding seurat cluster

 5. Run scProcessor_2
-better done with slurm if on an HPC (adapt vars in bash file) `bash scProcessor_2.sh`
+Bayer only: `bash scProcessor_2.sh` with slurm if on an HPC (adapt vars in bash file)

-on terminal
 ```
 Rscript scProcessor_2.R
 ```